 - Tenants will leave with no warning

-In general, lower quality neighborhoods will attract tenants who are problematic, which can cost you a lot of money over the life of the house.
+Basically, lower-quality neighborhoods tend to attract tenants who are problematic, which can cost you a lot of money over the life of the house.

 Roofstock rates neighborhoods on a scale of 1-5 stars.
 These Ratings, along with other information about the neighborhood, can be found in the “Analysis” tab by scrolling down until you hit the Location section.

-The sweet spot is 2.5-3.5 stars – any lower you’re taking on a lot of risk, and any higher you’ll struggle to find profitable deals.
+The sweet spot is 2.5-3.5 stars – any lower you’re taking on a lot of risks, and any higher you’ll struggle to find profitable deals.

 If the house you’re interested in has had an inspection done recently, you can view these inspection reports on Roofstock in the “Analysis” tab.